Ya5s3r/Python-Exploratory-Data-Visualisation/README.md

-# Python-Exploratory-Data-Visualisation
+# Python Exploratory Data Visualisation

-Initial exploratory data visualisation with Python pandas, matplotlib and seaborn.
+Exploratory data visualisation developed throughout tutorials provided by the learning platform **Dataquest**.
+Utilises modules such as pandas, matplotlib and seaborn.